 - aortic incompetence

-- rupture into pericardial sac with resulting cardiac tamponade
+- rupture into the pericardial sac with resulting cardiac tamponade

 Although the combination of blood pressure control and surgical intervention has significantly lowered in-hospital mortality, it remains significant, at 10-35%.
 Over the 10 years following diagnosis another 15-30% of patients require surgery for life-threatening complications 5.